-Anyone at MSU can create an account through the Quality Matters website by submitting an msu.edu email address and creating a password.
+Anyone at MSU can create an account through the Quality Matters website by using their msu.edu email address.

-QM offers a course standards rubric, different types of course reviews, and other types of professional development through its website and MSU’s subscription.
+Quality Matters provides a fully annotated course standards rubric, different types of course reviews including a self-review, and discounted QM professional development through its website and MSU’s subscription.

-Some QM resources involve added costs and some require MSU consultation first.
+Some of the Quality Matters resources involve added costs and official course reviews require MSU consultation first.

 For help getting started, instructional designers through MSU IT can consult with faculty and instructors on: